2002 RCA Championships

-The 2002 RCA Championships was a men's tennis tournament played on outdoor hard courts at the Indianapolis Tennis Center in Indianapolis, Indiana in the United States and was part of the International Series Gold of the 2002 ATP Tour.
+The 2002 RCA Championships was a men's tennis tournament played on outdoor hard courts at the Indianapolis Tennis Center in Indianapolis in the United States and was part of the International Series Gold of the 2002 ATP Tour.
 It was the 15th edition of the tournament and ran from August 12 through August 18, 2002.
+Greg Rusedski, who was seeded 14th, won the singles title.